MarcoGorelli/polars-plugins-tutorial/docs/cum_sum.md

   and emit `None`.

 Note how we use `collect_trusted` at the end, rather than `collect`.
-`collect` would work as well, but if we know the length of the output, then `collect_trusted` is faster.
-In the case of `cum_sum`, the length of the input doesn't change, so we can safely use `collect_trusted` and save some precious time.
+`collect` would work as well, but if we know the length of the output (and we do in this case, `cum_sum` doesn't change the column's length) then we can safely use `collect_trusted`.

 ## Did we really need `elementwise=False`?